preactjs/preact-www/content/en/guide/v10/api-reference.md

 ## toChildArray

 This helper function converts a `props.children` value to a flattened Array regardless of its structure or nesting.
 If `props.children` is already an array, a copy is returned.
-This function is useful in cases where `props.children` may not be an array, which can happen with certain combinatations of static and dynamic expressions in JSX.
+This function is useful in cases where `props.children` may not be an array, which can happen with certain combinations of static and dynamic expressions in JSX.

 For Virtual DOM Elements with a single child, `props.children` is a reference to the child.
 When there are multiple children, `props.children` is always an Array.
 The `toChildArray` helper provides a way to consistently handle all cases.